ibm-cloud-docs/speech-to-text/custom.md

 ## Acoustic model customization
 {: #customAcoustic-intro}

 Acoustic model customization is available only for previous-generation models.
-It is not available for next-generation models.
+It is not available for large speech models and next-generation models.
 {: note}

 The service was developed with base acoustic models that work well for various audio characteristics.
 But in cases like the following, adapting a base model to suit your audio can improve speech recognition: